Self-catering and holiday let accommodation

 Certain types of property may be exempt from rates, for example; fish farms, places of religious worship and certain farm buildings and land (excluding buildings used as offices or for other business activities not related to agriculture).

 If the property is empty, the owner or leaseholder is still responsible for payment of business rates, although the amount of rates chargeable will vary according to circumstances and the nature of the business carried out at the premises.
 If you move out of business premises please let us know as soon as possible.
-You can download and complete the moving out form [209kb], or call or email us with the details.
+You can complete the online form , or call or email us with the details.

 Sometimes the tenant of a business property has an agreement with the landlord that is inclusive of rates.
 However, by law, liability to pay business rates rests with the person entitled to beneficial occupation (the occupier) of a property, irrespective of any third party agreement.